 At Howie Law Firm LLC, we assist people when they need it most – when they are hurt and confused about where to turn for help.
 We want you to know that you have rights and understand a little bit about the process of filing a personal injury claim, so we have compiled a list of questions and answers that may be of help to you as you decide what your best course of action might be.

-After reading these, we encourage you to write down a list of your needs and concerns and bring them with you to a free consultation for personal injury cases with one of our personal injury lawyers serving Washington, D.C., Maryland, and the greater metropolitan area.
+After reading these, we encourage you to write down a list of your needs and concerns and bring them with you to a free consultation for personal injury cases with our personal injury lawyer serving Annapolis, Anne Arundel County and greater Maryland, and the greater metropolitan area.

 - What is personal injury?